bizkite-co/handterm/docs/adr/arrange-component-state-hierarchy.md

   - Simpler alternative to Redux
   - When you need middleware but want less boilerplate
   - Modern alternative to complex state libraries

+## Specific State Management Considerations

+### ActivityType and Querystring Parameters

+For top-level application activities like `ActivityType`, querystring parameters are used for state management.
+This approach is necessary due to limitations of GitHub Pages, ensuring that the application's primary activity state is reflected in the URL for shareability and proper navigation.

+### Internal Game and Tutorial States

+Smaller, faster-changing states within specific modes (e.g., Game and Tutorial modes) should *not* rely on querystring parameters.
+These states are typically transient and do not require URL persistence.
+Instead, they should leverage internal signal management or local component state for optimal performance and responsiveness.

+### `useComputed` and React Component Lifecycle

+It is crucial to remember that React hooks, including `useComputed` from `@preact/signals-react`, must only be called from within a React function component or a custom React Hook.
+Calling `useComputed` outside of a component's render cycle (e.g., directly in a plain JavaScript module) will result in errors like `TypeError: Cannot read properties of null (reading 'useRef')`.
+When signals are consumed or derived in non-component contexts, the direct `computed` function from `@preact/signals` should be used instead.
+This distinction is vital for correct integration of signals within the React ecosystem.